Page Numbers: Yes X: 527 Y: -.5" First Page: 92

 Execute a Head Tag command.

-Block until, at a sector wakeup, the
+Block until, at a sector wakeup, the next sector is the one wanted.

 Load the appropriate transfer command into the control register